 Effective communication skills have always been in demand in the workplace and are critical to successful relationships in both public and private settings.
 The digital world also requires cross-cultural and intercultural communication.

 Therefore, the Communication Program seeks to increase students’ knowledge of communication theory, research, and practices appropriate for public and personal relationships in face-to-face, computer-mediated, and global settings.

 Students majoring in Communication will complete a set of core communication courses and specialized courses developed for one of the following concentrations:Communication Advocacy, Digital Media, Journalism, or Public Relations.
 Students may elect to take courses from all four areas, but must concentrate on one.

-Students will receive an academic advisor who will assist them in selecting courses to complete university and department requirements.
-The academic advisor also provides internship and career guidance, and encourages academic and professional growth through involvement in student organizations.
+Students will receive an academic advisor who will assist them in selecting courses to complete university and program requirements.
+The academic advisor also provides internship and career guidance and encourages academic and professional growth through involvement in student organizations.